Deconfined Gapless phases and criticalities in Shastry-Sutherland Antiferromagnet: Phase transitions

-In the above discussion, the paring parameter $\Delta_2$ on the diagonal bonds plays the role of Higgs field.
-Hence the gauge structure at the critical point is $Z_2$ instead of $U(1)$.
-Therefore, this criticality is different from the DQCP proposed in literature \cite{YouPRX,spectral_signature_piflux}, where the spinon mean-field is described by a \(\pi\)-flux ansatz with the diagonal bonds ignored.
+In the above discussion, the $\Delta_2$ term, i.e. the pairing on the diagonal bonds, which plays the role of Higgs field, remains finite throughout the phase diagram.
+The chemical potential $\lambda_z$ is another Higgs field which vanishes outside the EP phase.
+Therefore, the critical point between EP and N\'eel phases, if exist, is a $Z_2$ confinement transition.
+This criticality is very different from the DQCP in square lattice proposed in literature \cite{Tanaka-Hu_piflux,YouPRX,spectral_signature_piflux} where the critical theory is described by a $\pi$-flux ansatz.